What is it?

 Prostaglandin Injection (second trimester): the hormone is injected to prematurely induce labor The baby is often born alive during this procedure and is left to die in a trash can or a sink.

-Saline Injection (second or third trimester): requires a needle to be inserted into the mother's abdomen so that amniotic fluid can be removed.
+Saline Injection (second or third trimester (week 29 to week 40)): requires a needle to be inserted into the mother's abdomen so that amniotic fluid can be removed.
 This fluid is then replaced with a concentrated salt that burns the baby's skin.
 Within three days the mother will deliver a burned, dead baby.

 Urea Injection (second or third trimester): performed like the saline injection though this method is not as strong or as dangerous to the mother This method is avoided because abortions are frequently incomplete.